Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Introduction

+To comprehensively evaluate the efficacy of \framework~across diverse camera models, we introduce a novel dataset specifically tailored for {\textbf{Multi}}-camera and dark scene {\textbf{RAW}} image denoising, referred to as {\textbf{\dataset}}.
+This dataset is distinct in that it includes five different camera models that have never appeared before.
+A notable feature of \dataset~is its encompassment of various sensor sizes, ranging from full-frame cameras to APS-C format cameras, offering a more expansive and realistic testing ground.
+Furthermore, \dataset~dataset will be used in the CVPR 2024 and subsequent MIPI (Mobile Intelligent Photography \& Imaging) workshops.
+This utilization underscores its significance and potential impact in advancing the field of RAW image denoising, particularly in scenarios characterized by extremely low light conditions.

+Compared to \framework, previous methods primarily focused on constructing noise models and calibrating noise parameters, namely sensor-related engineering.
+However, \framework~has focused on deep learning techniques like few-shot and transfer learning.
+Additionally, our method does not deviate from traditional noise modeling methods, which can still empower the pre-training stage of \framework.

-Our main contributions are summarized as follows: \begin{itemize}[itemsep=8pt,topsep=5pt,parsep=0pt] \item We propose a calibration-free pipeline for lighting every darkness, which avoids all extra costs for calibrating the noise parameters. \item Designed CSA loosens the coupling between the denoising network and camera model, while OMNR enables few-shot transfer by learning the out-of-model noise of different sensors. \item Only 2 raw image pairs for each ratio and 0.5$\%$ iterations are required compared with SOTA methods. \end{itemize}
+Our principal contributions are concisely encapsulated as follows: \begin{itemize} \item We introduce a novel, implicit ``calibration'' pipeline for lighting every darkness, eliminating the need for additional calibration-related expenses for noise parameter calculation. \item The implementation of Camera-Specific Alignments (CSA) mitigates the dependence of the denoising network on specific camera models.
+At the same time, the Out-of-Model Noise Removal (OMNR) mechanism facilitates few-shot transfer by learning the out-of-model noise of different sensors. \item We release a new dataset, \dataset, encompassing various camera models, assorted scenes, and varying brightness levels.
+This dataset substantially enriches the current landscape of open-source datasets and addresses the prevalent limitation of limited camera variety. \item Remarkably, our method requires only 2 RAW image pairs for each ratio and a mere 0.5$\%$ of the iterations typically needed by state-of-the-art methods (\figref{fig:teaser_comparison}). \end{itemize}